my-devices/meta-reflector-aws/README.md

 *Edit attributes*.
 Set *Idle timeout* to `3600` and click *Save*.

+#### Health Check

+You can configure a health check on the ALB.
+The path `/my-devices/health.json` on the macchina.io REMOTE server can be used as an endpoint for the ALB health check.

 ### Setting Up DNS via Route 53 (Part 2)

 The final step is adding the DNS `CNAME` entries for the new ALB instance.